White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Sportsbooks have not installed the White Sox as the favorite in any of their last 10 games.
+- The White Sox have played as the underdog in nine of their past 10 games and have gone 2-7 in those contests.

-- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over three times.
+- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 4-6-0 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the White Sox's last 10 games.
+- Oddsmakers have not posted a runline in any of the White Sox's past 10 games.

 Read More About This Game